GreptimeTeam/docs/docs/nightly/en/reference/sql/drop.md

 ## DROP DATABASE

 `DROP DATABASE` drops a database.
 It removes the catalog entries for the database and deletes the directory containing the data.
-It cannot be executed while you are connected to the target database.
-Also, if anyone else is connected to the target database, this command will fail unless you use the `FORCE` option described below.

 :::danger Danger